Stanley, Falkland Islands

 A welcoming atmosphere was essential to the design within an environment that could not only be enjoyed by the residents but also by the wider community.
 The feasibility study findings demonstrated that an innovative 3600m² single storey care facility could in fact successfully be delivered within budget on site using a modular construction system within budget that blended into the natural surroundings.

 The building has been designed with wings which are positioned to maximise the number of apartments with a sea view.
 Physically separating the winged clusters gives rise to relaxing ‘wing lounges’, areas that the residents and others can spend time in and socialise.
 These areas are designed to be conveniently located near Accessible WC’s, making it easier for residents to reach a nearby WC.
-At the end of each wing, you can access various zones of the landscaped gardens, all designed with a wandering loop in mind so that the residents do not get confused or lost during relaxing walks.
+At the end of each wing, various zones of the landscaped gardens can be accessed, all designed with a wandering loop in mind so that the residents do not get confused or lost during relaxing walks.
 Additionally, all wings lead back to the core of the building where there are communal spaces which include a cinema room/multi-purpose room, activity area, a hair and beauty salon, a café and a restaurant.
 Designed to be flexible, the multi-purpose room and activity room can be combined to create a larger area, perfect for public events.

 A carefully selected palette of materials allowed for the design to aid in wayfinding while also creating a warm, domestic and homely atmosphere to reinforce much needed independence.
 Set in landscaped gardens the development consists of 32 extra care apartments and two short term apartments for respite-care plus associated staff and ancillary services.
 A major advancement for the Falkland Islands, it provides a catalyst for the future while meeting the needs of the population through an attractive non-institutionalised environment for those requiring support but also being an activity hub for the wider community.